 Advisors in the Advisement Center assist new students with their academic plans and provide information on college resources.
-Students are advised for appropriate courses for in their major as determined by their placement testing.
-Every student at Midlands Technical College is assigned an academic advisor.
-New students with previous coursework at another college should bring a copy of their college transcript(s) to their advisement session with their program advisor.
+Students are advised for courses appropriate to their major as determined by placement test results.
+New students with previous coursework from another college are expected to bring a copy of their college transcript(s) to their advisement session with their Program Advisor.
 Students are provided information on their academic program that lists the courses required for their major.
+Information on a student's academic program is also available via their MyMTC account (under Academic Profile, select "Program Evaluation").

-Academic advisors are available to assist students regarding courses appropriate to their academic program and career plans and to provide general guidance on the student's progress for their program of study.
-Final course and schedule selection, is the responsibility of the student, not the advisor.
+Academic advisors are available to assist students regarding courses appropriate to their academic program and career plans, and provide general guidance on their progress towards their program of study.
+Final course selection, scheduling and registration are responsibilities of the student, not the Advisor.

 Student's responsibilities include:

-- 1. Learning how to use the college's online services and required student email system. - 2.
-Taking care to avoid enrolling in courses for which prerequisites have not been completed. - 3.
-Frequently checking the college's assigned student email account for important updates. - 4.
-Planning for successful enrollment some courses are not offered every semester. - 5.
-Determining graduation requirements and taking courses that meet their program's requirements. - 6.
-Meeting the enrollment requirements of any scholarship programs for which they may be eligible. - 7.
-Exploring transferability of courses and enrolling in those courses that mesh with their transfer institution.
+- 1. Completing the Pre-Advisement Module prior to their first advisement session - 2.
+Learning how to use the college's online services and required MyMTC Email account

+- 3. Taking care to avoid enrolling in courses for which prerequisites have not been met - 4.
+Frequently checking the college's student MyMTC Email account for important updates - 5.
+Planning for successful enrollment some courses are not offered every semester - 6.
+Completing graduation requirements and courses required for their academic program - 7.
+Meeting requirements of any scholarship programs for which they may be eligible - 8.
+Exploring transferability of courses; enrolling in courses that meet their desired transfer institution's academic program requirements.

-Midlands Technical College's online Advisement Manual (midlandstech.edu/advisement) has many course and program planning tools for students and advisors.
+Midlands Technical College's online Advisement Manual (midlandstech.edu/advisement) has many academic program planning tools for students and Advisors.